 When you start creating a photo inventory for insurance reasons, you might notice many things you don’t need or use anymore.
 Don’t try to bring everything with you.
 It is a relocation mistake that can cost you a lot of money, especially if you hire cross-country movers to assist you.

-What Time of the Year Do People Move the Most?
+What Time of the Year Do People Move the Most and When Do They Hire a Cross-Country Moving Company?

 Most relocation industry statistics will vary depending on global economic and social trends.
 However, there are some that are resilient to change.
 One of those is the most popular time of the year when people relocate.
 US News & World Report states that relocation during summer is the most popular and that half of all moves happen between May and the beginning of September.